YinJC/uk-tex-faq/FAQ-cancellation.md

----
-layout: page
-title: Cancelling terms in maths expressions
+# Cancelling terms in maths expressions
----

 A technique used when explaining the behaviour of expressions or equations (often for pedagogical purposes).
 The [`cancel`](http://ctan.org/pkg/cancel)